markstringer-dti/markstringer-dti.github.io/dti.md

 So this story that I'd heard really is true.
 But what does it tell us?
 What does it tell us about empirical process, transparency and adaptation?
 And in the end, what does that tell us about delivering the impossible.

 OK.
 Let's start here.
 I'm going to put on my magic fortune teller's hat and I'm going to look into your project.
 Mmmmm.
 Ahhh.
-Mmmm.
-Actually, I don't need a funny, and I don't need the strange noises.
-If you have a project, and this project has yet to deliver it's first live release and that release has a deadline, I already know one thing about it.
+Mmmmm.
+Actually, I don't need a funny hat and a cloak, and I don't need the strange noises.
+If you have a project, and this project has yet to deliver its first live release and that release has a deadline, I already know one thing about it.

 > Your project is supposed to deliver N times as much work by the than it can do.